uoftcprg/pokerkit/docs/source/customizations.rst

 Customizing Poker Games
 =======================

-The PokerTools package allow extensive customization in the games.
+The PokerFace package allow extensive customization in the games.
 Under the hood, poker games in this package just combines multiple components from limits, variants, decks, evaluators, stages, stakes, and starting stacks to setup the rules of poker during the game creation.